ali-c7/StockTradingModel/docs/CLEANUP_COMPLETE.md

 ## Summary

-Successfully cleaned up the project to focus only on `simplified_app.py`.
+Successfully cleaned up the project to focus only on `app.py` (the simplified version).

 ---